 Franklin D. Roosevelt Memorial

-For a monument to honor America’s wartime president, Marcel Breuer and Herbert Beckhard proposed this Modernist design in the 1960s.
-It was rejected in favor of a design by landscape architect Lawrence Halprin, which still had some Modernist influences.
+Plans for a monument to America’s longest-ruling president date back to the 1950s.
+Marcel Breuer and Herbert Beckhard proposed this Modernist structure in the 1960s.
+It was rejected in favor of a design by landscape architect Lawrence Halprin.

 National Cultural Center